Autostronomy/AutoProf/docs/_build/html/_sources/isophotefit.rst.txt

 **pipeline label: isophotefit**

-The :func:`defualt isophotal fitting
+The :func:`~autoprofutils.Isophote_Fit.Isophote_Fit_FFT_Robust`
-<~autoprofutils.Isophote_Fit.Isophote_Fit_FFT_Robust>` routine
-simultaneously optimizes a collection of elliptical isophotes by minimizing the 2nd FFT coefficient power, regularized for robustness.
+routine simultaneously optimizes a collection of elliptical isophotes by minimizing the 2nd FFT coefficient power, regularized for robustness.
 A series of isophotes are constructed which grow geometrically until they begin to reach the background level.
 Then the algorithm iteratively updates the position angle and ellipticity